 CBD in Sport and Exercise Performance

 Exercise in itself when done strenuously can induce skeletal muscle and ultra-structural damage.
 The exercise itself can reduce muscle function and initiate an inflammatory response.
 Since inflammation is an integral part of muscle repair, excessive inflammation can cause extended soreness and delay the functional recovery of the athlete.
-CBD helps modulate the inflammatory process by stimulating the production of anti-inflammatory properties in the body.
+CBD and Delta 8 THC Affiliate Programs are available at this website.
+With you CBD and delta 8 THC you can help modulate the inflammatory process by stimulating the production of anti-inflammatory properties in the body.